Michael A. Barnhart

 Michael A. Barnhart is an American historian and educator whose work focuses on United States foreign relations, East Asia–United States relations, and modern Japanese history.
 He is Distinguished Teaching Professor Emeritus at Stony Brook University.

 Education

 Barnhart received a Bachelor of Science degree with highest distinction in Communications Studies from Northwestern University in 1973.
-He pursued graduate studies in history at Harvard University, earning a Master of Arts in 1974.
-He earned his Ph.D.
-IN 1980 from Harvard University, presenting a dissertation titled Autarky and International Law.
+He earned his PhD from Harvard University.
 His doctoral advisor was Ernest R. May.

 Academic career

 Barnhart began teaching at Stony Brook University in 1980, eventually attaining the rank of Distinguished Teaching Professor in 2000.
 He retired in 2020.
 His early research focused on Japan's strategic and economic planning before the Pacific War, culminating in his 1987 monograph Japan Prepares for Total War: The Search for Economic Security, 1919–1941, a study of Japan's military-industrial policy and expansionism.

 His academic work later broadened to encompass broader themes in American foreign policy, including Cold War diplomacy, global military basing, and domestic political influences on international relations.

 In 1982, Barnhart was a guest lecturer for a Vietnam War elective course at Ward Melville High School, where he led a class discussion on the Paris Peace Accords using PBS documentary footage and primary documents to examine U.S. diplomatic decisions, and the session, featured in The New York Times, emphasized independent analysis and historical inquiry.

 He served on the SUNY–Stony Brook's W. Averell Harriman College faculty and has held guest teaching positions, including a lectureship at Kyoto University in Japan.